Frequently Asked Questions and Answers

 - All unassigned students or students without major advisors or committees should attend orientation sessions at which faculty will present summaries of their research.

-- Meet with all faculty members recommended by the department head.
-Explain to them that you are in the process of selecting a major advisor and that the department head has asked you to meet with them.
-For some faculty members, it may be necessary to call prior to the meeting to arrange a time.
-The department head's administrative assistant can provide information regarding phone numbers and secretaries for faculty members.
-In some cases it will be necessary to make an appointment with the faculty member's secretary.
-You may meet with other faculty members in addition to those suggested by the department head.
+- Meet with all faculty members and talk about projects.
+Explain to them that you are in the process of selecting a major advisor.
+For some faculty members, it may be necessary to call or email prior to the meeting to arrange a time.

-- The department head will make the official assignment and convey this information to you in a letter or email.
-(If you have not received a letter from him, you have not been officially assigned and do not have an official major advisor.)
+- The department head will make the official assignment and convey this information to you in an email.
+(If you have not received a letter from the department head, you have not been officially assigned and do not have an official major advisor.)

 - Meet with your major advisor after receiving the official letter.
 Work with your major advisor to develop an Academic Advisory Committee and plan of study.